PhilipDaniels/BassUtils/BassUtils/README.md

 ###### Added
 - Added `IDataReader.ReadOne`, `HydrateOne` and `TryHydrateOne` methods.
+- Added `SqlDataRecord` extensions for use with MS-SQL TVPs.
 - Added RuntimeInformation classes.
 - Added BassUtils.NetCore downstream library

+###### Changed
+- `ObjectDataReader` now inherits from `DbDataReader`.
+Previously it just implemented the interface `IDataReader`, which caused type conversion problems in some advanced scenarios.

 #### [4.0.0]